Zaehiel/next-avatars/README.md

 PROD_URL=
 ```

-You can now proceed with installing and running the application locally.
+You can now proceed with installing and running the application locally:

 ```bash
 # install dependencies